Meta Superintelligence Labs: Founding

 According to CNBC, Meta had sought to acquire Safe Superintelligence Inc., but its CEO Ilya Sutskever refused the acquisition.
 Additionally, Zuckerberg privately discussed acquiring Thinking Machines Lab and Perplexity AI, though the deals fell through over disputes concerning prices and strategy.
 Days later, The Verge reported that Gross and Friedman would report directly beneath Wang.
 Zuckerberg assumed a dominant role in hiring employees, though his efforts faced complications from researchers who expressed skepticism at Meta's artificial intelligence, uncertainty over internal restructuring, and a perceived strategic conflict with Meta's vice president for artificial intelligence, Yann LeCun.
 Additionally, several researchers were surprised to receive messages from Zuckerberg, including one person who, believing a message they received to be a hoax, did not respond for several days.

 On June 30, Zuckerberg announced that he was establishing Meta Superintelligence Labs with Wang serving as chief AI officer and Friedman leading work on AI products.
 Meta AI (formerly Fundamental Artificial Intelligence Research) and several other divisions, including a new team called TBD Lab, dedicated to "developing the next generation" of Meta's large language models, were placed beneath Meta Superintelligence Labs.
 In an internal memo, Zuckerberg named eleven employees the company had hired.
 Zuckerberg's efforts forced other AI company executives, including Microsoft's Satya Nadella and OpenAI's Sam Altman, to attract researchers themselves.
 In July, Gross joined Superintelligence Labs as Friedman's counterpart.
 That month, The New York Times reported that Superintelligence Labs executives had discussed a proprietary AI model.

 In August, Meta restructured Meta Superintelligence Labs into four subgroups.

+On November 20, 2025, Yann LeCun left Meta's chief AI scientist role to start a new firm, Advanced Machine Intelligence Labs.

+Models

+On April 8, 2026, Meta Superintelligence Labs released their first model Muse Spark, part of the Muse family, which now powers the Meta AI assistant.
+Muse Glimmer, an open-weights model with 30 billion parameters that was marketed as being operable on a personal computer, was released under the Apache License on August 10, 2026.

 Structure

-Meta Superintelligence Labs comprises four groups: TBD Lab, a team managing Meta's large language models that is led by Wang, FAIR, an artificial intelligence research team, Products and Applied Research, a consumer integration team led by Friedman, and MSL Infra, a team for infrastructure to sustain artificial intelligence models that is led by Aparna Ramani.
+Meta Superintelligence Labs comprises four distinct groups: